 Summary: in this tutorial, you are going to learn about MySQL View.
 We will explain how MySQL implements views.

-MySQL has supported database views since version 5.x.
+MySQL has supported database views since version 5+.
 In MySQL, almost features of views conform to the SQL: 2003 standard.
-MySQL processes queries against the views in two ways:
+MySQL processes query against the views in two ways:

 - In a first way, MySQL creates a temporary table based on the view definition statement and executes the incoming query on this temporary table.